dtcenter/ufs-case-studies/docs/source/2019Lorenzo.rst

       Hurricane tracks from SRW_RRFSv1alpha (blue line), SRW_GFSv15p2 (purple dash line), MRW_GFSv15p2 (red line), and Best Track (black line).
 The dots are color-coded with the vortex maximum 10-m wind speed (WS, kt).

     * All generate right-of-track bias.
-Hurricane track from SRW_RRFSv1alpha is closer to the Best Track compared with SRW_GFSv15p2 and MRW_GFSv15p2.
+Hurricane track from SRW_RRFSv1alpha is closer to the Best Track compared to SRW_GFSv15p2 and MRW_GFSv15p2.
     * SRW_RRFSv1alpha, SRW_GFSv15p2 and MRW_GFSv15p2 do not capture the hurricane intensities (represented by max WS).